We performed a comparison between Box and Citrix ShareFile based on real PeerSpot user reviews.

 "The user interface is not very intuitive."

-Box is ranked 2nd in Content Collaboration Platforms with 37 reviews while Citrix ShareFile is ranked 9th in Content Collaboration Platforms with 11 reviews.
+Box is ranked 2nd in Content Collaboration Platforms with 39 reviews while Citrix ShareFile is ranked 9th in Content Collaboration Platforms with 11 reviews.
 Box is rated 8.4, while Citrix ShareFile is rated 8.4.
-The top reviewer of Box writes "Used for data storage and data collaboration, but its data security could be improved".
+The top reviewer of Box writes "Allows you to upload and download files quickly but lacks integration with Office 365".
 On the other hand, the top reviewer of Citrix ShareFile writes "Flexible plans, stable, and scalable".
-Box is most compared with SharePoint, Microsoft OneDrive, Office 365, Egnyte and IBM FileNet, whereas Citrix ShareFile is most compared with SharePoint, Dropbox, Microsoft OneDrive, Office 365 and Egnyte.
+Box is most compared with SharePoint, Microsoft OneDrive, Office 365, Egnyte and Dropbox, whereas Citrix ShareFile is most compared with SharePoint, Dropbox, Microsoft OneDrive, Office 365 and Egnyte.
 See our Box vs. Citrix ShareFile report.

 See our list of best Content Collaboration Platforms vendors.